 Algarve cuisine is an interesting mix of seafood and meat dishes, which has been influenced by the region’s rule under both Portuguese and Arabic rulers.
-It also makes use of local ingredients, such as seafood and fish but also almonds, figs, and carobs, which are all used in traditional Algarve desserts.
+Seafood and meat dishes dominate the menu, but it’s the use of local ingredients like almonds, figs, and carobs in traditional desserts that adds a distinct touch.

 Oysters (and seafood)